Ireland's Western Way

 In the morning transfer to the ferry pier and crossing to Inis Mor, the largest of the Aran Islands.
 Stone walls were piled up here as far as the eye can see in order to be able to work the barren ground.
 The route leads you past a seal colony to the world-famous ruins of Dún Aenghus (UNESCO World Cultural Heritage Site).
 When you arrive, the masses of tourists will already have moved on and you can explore this spectacualr site in peace and quiet.
 After that hike back to Cill Rónáin.

 In the morning you return by ferry to Ross a’ Mhil on the mainland.
-Here you get picked up and taken to Oughterard, the trailhead of the Great Western Way.
-The route takes you along the lake ‚Lough Corrib’.
-At the end of the lake you walk thorugh an amazing moor landscape.
+Here you get picked up and taken to Lough Boffin, your starting point for your walk today.
+The route takes you then along the lake ‚Lough Corrib’.
+At the end of the lake you walk through an amazing moor landscape.
 Short transfer to your accommodation.

 Transfer back to the valley of Tiernakill.
 One of the highlights of the Great Western Way are the ‚Maumturk Mountains’.
 The scenery appears nearly alpine, however a glance onto the endless green hills and countless sheep reveals why Connemara is considered one of the most beautiful corners of Ireland.
 Once you have arrived at the Maum Ean-pass, a mystic site awaits.
 A little chapel, Celtic crosses and a statue of St Patrick turn this into a sacred place.
 The day ends with a descent to the lake ‚Lough Inagh’.